Dalbenjr/Dalbenjr/README.md

 Highlights:
 🚀 Proficient in HTML, CSS, Bootstrap, JavaScript, and PHP.

-📦 Experienced in Magento 2, with a good understanding of the Magento MVC architecture and module development basics.
+📦 Experience with Magento 2, with a good understanding of the Magento MVC architecture and module development basics.

 📱 Responsive web design for seamless experiences across devices